Project-Prism/Prism-OS/DocFX/Articles/Graphics.md

 # Introduction - PrismGraphics

-PrismgGraphics is the 2D graphics rasterization platform that allows for drawing of text, images, shapes, gradients, and whatever else on a 2D canvas.
+PrismGraphics is the two-dimensional/three-dimensional graphics rasterization platform that allows for drawing of text, images, shapes, gradients, and whatever else on a 2D canvas.

 Try not to be intimidated by the sheer size of the graphics library!
 It is quite simple when you look at it from a high level perspective.